TimMangan/App-Info/docs/Windows/Techsmith/Camtasia/InstallConfigure.md

-# Installation and Configuration Notes for TeamViewer
+# Installation and Configuration Notes for Camtasia

 By default the app will install into the user programs folder by default.